jaspector

 Town Hall hours Monday through Friday 8:30 a.m. to 4:30 p.m.

-Typical inspection sequence: Town zoning certificate first, then Frederick County building and trade inspections where the project also requires county permits.
+Typical sequence: Town zoning certificate first, then Frederick County building and trade inspections where the project also requires county permits.

 Walkersville says town zoning certificates are required for new dwelling units, building additions, decks, swimming pools, home occupations, propane tanks, signs, accessory buildings and sheds, fences, interior renovations or alterations, change of use, and change of commercial tenant.

+Building permit fees in Walkersville, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $40 for many common town zoning certificate categories, including fences, decks, pools, propane tanks, and residential remodeling without footprint change.
 Fees are calculated as: Flat fee by project category.
 Examples include $100 for new single-family dwellings and commercial buildings, and $40 for many residential accessory and alteration categories..
 Plan check fee: Town plan review fees are published separately for concept plans, preliminary plans, improvement plans, plats, and site plans..

-1. Determine whether the improvement needs a Walkersville zoning certificate.
+To apply for a building permit in Walkersville, MD, follow these steps: 1.
+Determine whether the improvement needs a Walkersville zoning certificate.
 The town lists new dwellings, additions, decks, pools, home occupations, propane tanks, signs, sheds, fences, interior alterations, and change of use or tenant as examples.
 2. Complete the town zoning certificate application, attach the correct fee and plot plan when required, and submit to the town.
 3. Town staff review the application for zoning compliance.
 4. If the work also needs a Frederick County building permit, present the approved town zoning certificate when applying to Frederick County.
 5. Complete county permit review, issuance, inspections, and final approval for the building or trade permit portion.

-Other cities in Frederick County
+Other jurisdictions in Frederick County.

-View all Frederick County jurisdictions →
+All Frederick County jurisdictions →